(214) 390-7947 (Overseas Callers)

 You will be happy to discover you will have plenty of free time in the evenings and on the weekends to sightsee and go on adventures.
 While IFRE does not arrange activities during this time off, our local staff members and coordinators can provide priceless assistance in making appropriate arrangements for traveling in Tanzania.

-Moshi rests on the slopes of the Mount Kilimanjaro.
+Moshi rests on the slopes of Mount Kilimanjaro.
 This city offers a wide variety of cultural experiences, as it is home to three major African tribes: Chagga, Pare, and Maasai.
 Giraffes roam just outside the city, and local parks are abundant with wildlife.
 Local transport is an interesting experience with "Daladalas."
 These are 16-seat vans, which usually transport about 30 people and/or children and livestock at any given time.

-A typical Moshi experience is more rural than urban with abundant cultural sights and markets throughout this quaint city, where nature's borders and city limits are at times indistinguishable.
+A typical Moshi experience is more rural than urban, with abundant cultural sights and markets throughout this quaint city, where nature's borders and city limits are at times indistinguishable.

-Learn more about the exciting destinations you can visit in Tanzania
+Learn more about the exciting destinations you can visit in Tanzania.

 In-Country Support

 Your main point of contact will be the in-country coordinator.
-They will select your project placement, make all the arrangements for your airport transfer, accommodations, and food, give you an orientation which covers culture, safety, and your service work, introduce you to your host family and project staff, and make periodic visits and calls to check up on your progress.
-You can reach out to the coordinator at any time with any questions, issues, or to ask for advice and they will be happy to assist you.
+They will select your project placement, make all the arrangements for your airport pickup, accommodations, and food, give you an orientation which covers culture, safety, and your service work, introduce you to your host family and project staff, and make periodic visits and calls to check up on your progress.
+You can reach out to the coordinator at any time with any questions, issues, or to ask for advice, and they will be happy to assist you.

-If you’d like to learn more about the safety features and field support offered by IFRE, click here.
+If you’d like to learn more about the safety features and field support offered by IFRE, click here..

-You should fly to Kilimanjaro International Airport<.
+You should fly to Kilimanjaro International Airport .

 Do you organize airport pick-up services?

 Yes, we organize airport pick-up services for our volunteers.
-You just need to provide our staff with your flight details ahead of time and meet up with them at the airport, so that they can safely transfer you to your hotel.
+You just need to provide our staff with your flight details ahead of time and meet up with them at the airport, so that they can safely transfer you to your accommodation.

 What happens if I miss my flight or arrive late?

-It is vital that you notify us about missed flights or late arrivals in case of such circumstances.
+You must notify us about missed flights or late arrivals in case of such circumstances.
 You will be provided with our local representative’s contact information ahead of time, and you should call or send a message as soon as you are aware of a delay or change in your travel plans so that they can adjust your pick-up time.

 Who will come to pick me up?
 How will I recognize this person at the airport?

 Our local representative will be waiting for you at the airport arrival terminal.
 He/she will be responsible for picking you up from the airport on time and taking you to your accommodations before the start of your volunteer work in Tanzania.
 You can recognize our local representative by looking out for a person carrying a white signboard with your name on it.
-You can call them if you do not seem them at first, as their contact details will be provided to you before your flight to Tanzania.
+You can call them if you do not see them at first, as their contact details will be provided to you before your flight to Tanzania.

 If my volunteer placement begins on Monday, when should I arrive?
-If I want to arrive earlier than the starting date of my assignment, where will I stay and who will organize the accommodations?
+If I want to arrive earlier than the starting date of my assignment, where will I stay, and who will organize the accommodations?
 Will it cost me extra?

 Who will bring me to the airport for my departure?